Skip to Content

 Towing

 Also, when you use a travel trailer, you’re always towing.
-Towing itself brings along its own set of challenges and preparations.
-For example, you need to balance the load correctly to prevent sway and ensure stability on the road.
-Ideally, 60% of the load should be toward the front of the trailer.
+Towing itself brings along its own set of challenges.
+For example, you need to balance the load correctly to prevent sway.
+Towing also makes it harder to back up.
+You also need to make sure the tires, lights, and brakes in the trailer are in good working condition so you can tow safely.

 Winner: With a truck camper, you can tow a boat or trailer behind your truck.
-This usually isn’t possible with a travel trailer.

 Off-Road Capability